oliviaroy20/SocialSensing/README.md

 I have three different files: one for each exercise.
 They are labeled Exercise1.py, Exercise2.py, and Exercise3.py.
 To run these files simply run `python Exercise1.py`, `python Exercise2.py`, and `python Exercise3.py`.

+language.py: `python language.py` is the command.
+NewObamacare.csv is the input file and it writes out to NewObamacareEn.csv for English tweets and NewObamacareNotEn.csv for non-English tweets.

 # Python version
 I used python 3.5.2 to run this code.